sgmurphy/wordpress-plugins/wp-recipe-maker/readme.txt

 6. Fully compatible with the Classic Editor.

 == Changelog ==
+= 9.5.0 =
+* Feature: Shoppable Recipes with Chicory
+* Feature: Use image from Hubbub Pro for Pin Recipe button
+* Feature: Recipe Interactions Report
+* Fix: Prevent rest_invalid_json error when opening a recipe
+* Fix: Bulk printing recipes not using correct template
+* Fix: Issue printing recipes if no recipe name is set

 = 9.4.3 =
 * Fix: Print button not always working